 Investing involves assuming a certain amount of risk for the desired investment return.
-This acceptance of risk, called your risk profile, contains two parts.
+This acceptance of risk is called your risk profile and contains two parts.
 The first measures your risk-reward trade-off, your investment risk tolerance.
-The second determines your risk capacity – the amount of risk you can afford to take.
+The second determines your risk capacity – the amount of risk you can afford.
 Knowing your risk profile is essential in determining your investment sweet spot – peace of mind and long-term investment success.

-The goal of your risk profile is to come up with an appropriate asset allocation for your comfort level and situation – a percentage of your portfolio invested in various asset classes, such as stocks, bonds, alternatives, and cash.
-Allocating your assets among different investments creates diversification but never entirely eliminates risk.
+Your risk profile aims to develop an appropriate asset allocation for your comfort level and situation – a percentage of your portfolio invested in various asset classes, such as stocks, bonds, alternatives, and cash.
+Allocating your assets among different investments creates diversification but never eliminates risk.